-Ross: (to Tag) Stick to the list.
+Ross: (aside to Tag) Stick to the list...
 Always stick to the list.

 Chandler: (to Rachel) Okay, open ours next.
 Open ours next.

-Joey: Now that you're a couple, we don't get two presents from you guys?
+Joey: (to Monica and Chandler) Now that you're a couple, we don't get two presents from you guys?

-Chandler: For my last birthday, you gave me a hug.
+Chandler: (dryly) For my last birthday, you gave me a hug...

-Ross: Hey, look who's back.
-It's the birthday girl.
-How's the birthday girl feeling?
+Ross: (being overly cheerful) Hey, look who's back!
+It's the birthday girl!
+How's the birthday girl feelin'?

-Rachel: Well, I feel fine, but I think that you're bumming out the rest of the kids.
+Rachel: Well, I feel fine, but I think that you're bummin' out the rest of the kids.

-Ross: (to Monica) You're drunk. (both giggle) Mom and Dad are gonna be mad.
-Maybe I'm a little drunk now.
+Ross: (teasing Monica) You're drunk... (both giggle) Mom and Dad are gonna be maa-aad... (thinking about it) Maybe I'm a little drunk.

 Joey: (to waiter) Hey.
 Are those crab cakes?
 Did I not tell you to come straight to me when more crab cakes were ready?